Gabrielforest/the_book_of_R/README.md

 # The book of R
-In this repository I am going to post my studies inspired by this book, probably none of the exercises in there but just things that I wad inspired by reading it.
+In this repository I am going to post my studies inspired by this book, probably none of the exercises in there, just things that I was inspired by reading it.